 Prof. Sue McGregor, PhD, Mount Saint Vincent University, Canada

-Prof. Özséb Horányi, PhD; Corvinus University of Budapest, Hungary
+Prof. Özséb Horányi, PhD, PhD; Corvinus University of Budapest, Hungary

 Prof. Basarab Nicolescu; CNRS, Paris, France